bebaps/fresh-start/README.md

 [Stylelint](http://stylelint.io/) is the same idea as ESLint, but for your CSS.
 Use my default settings found in `.stylelintrc` or create your own.

 ## Extras
-Take note of two files in the `functions/` directory: `custom-functions.php` and `theme-extras.php`.
+Take note of two files in the `inc/` directory: `theme-functions.php` and `theme-extras.php`.
 Be sure to review these files to understand what they are doing.

-### Custom-functions.php
+### theme-functions.php
 This file holds a few custom functions I use frequently.
 Add your own to this file.

-### Theme-extras.php
+### theme-extras.php
 This file contains a small amount of tweaks I find useful for themes.
 As these are purely my opinion, modify this as you see fit or delete this file.